jamesmehorter/device-theme-switcher/readme.txt

 = How can I test the plugin and see what other devices see? =

-Your device themes can be easily accessed to 'test' and see what other devices see.
+Your device themes can be easily accessed in order to 'test' and see what other device owners see.

 `www.mywebsite.com/?theme=handheld
 www.mywebsite.com/?theme=tablet